programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-01.png" alt="A bar graph showing the total percentage of destination cities that are domestic, EU, and non-EU" caption="Figure 1.
+{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-01.png" alt="A bar graph showing the total count of destination cities that are domestic, EU, and non-EU" caption="Figure 1.
 Bar graph showing the total percentage of destination cities that are domestic, EU, and non-EU)" %}

 The first parameter of the `ggplot()` function is the tibble or data frame containing the information we are exploring, while the second parameter reflects the “aesthetics” of the graph.
 Aesthetics, as you may recall from earlier, defines the variables in our data and how we want to map them to visual properties.
 These two are the basis of any plot.

 The `geom()` (from geometries) layer tells ggplot2 the type of graph we want to produce.
 Since we want to create a barplot, we need the `geom_bar()` layer, which is done by adding the `+` command.

-Gaining an understanding of the `ggplot()` syntax can be tricky at first, but once it makes sense, you can see the power of the standardized grammar of grammar framework that underpins ggplot2.
+Gaining an understanding of the `ggplot()` syntax can be tricky at first, but once it makes sense, you can see the power of the standardized grammar of graphics framework that underpins ggplot2.
 One way you can think of this grammar is to view the creation of plots like the construction of a sentence.
 In our example, we told R the following: "Create a ggplot graph using the data in eudata and map the variable typecountry to x and add a layer called `geom_bar()`".
 This structure is straightforward except for the use of [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html), which means in ggplot parlance aesthetics.
 It is not a telling expression, but the idea is simple: we tell R that it has to map variables in the data to visual properties (aesthetics) of geoms in the graph.
 Again, do not panic if you do not understand it completely.
 We will go into more depth later.

 We now have our first plot!
 You may notice that ggplot2 has made some decisions on its own: background color, font size of the labels, etc. In most cases, the default settings are sufficient, but we can customize these aspects if needed.